Ashwin-B-Nair/16-833_Project_MSCKF_VIO/README.md

 Outlier analysis and its results are comprehensively discussed in project_report.pdf file.

-This work was completed as part of 16-833 Robot Localization and Mapping at Carnegie Mellon University.
+This work was completed as partial fulfillment of the requirements of the course 16-833 Robot Localization and Mapping at Carnegie Mellon University.